qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_gui.rst

 views using the :menuselection:`View` tools (see :ref:`working_canvas` for more information).
 For example, you can:

-* Create new map views, 2D or 3D, next to the main map canvas;
+* Create new 2D or 3D map views next to the main map canvas
-* :ref:`Zoom or pan <zoom_pan>` to any place;
+* :ref:`Zoom or pan <zoom_pan>` to any place
-* Query displayed features attributes or geometry;
+* Query displayed features' attributes or geometry
-* Change the map view aspect using preview modes, annotations or decorations;
+* Enhance the map view with preview modes, annotations or decorations
-* Access any panel or toolbar.
+* Access any panel or toolbar

-Moreover the menu allows to reorganize QGIS interface itself using actions like:
+The menu also allows you to reorganize the QGIS interface itself using actions like:

-* :guilabel:`Toggle Full Screen Mode`: covers the whole screen with the application items while hiding its title bar;
+* :guilabel:`Toggle Full Screen Mode`: covers the whole screen while hiding the title bar
 * :guilabel:`Toggle Panel Visibility`: shows or hides enabled :ref:`panels
-  <panels_tools>`, quite useful when digitizing features (where you want
+  <panels_tools>` - useful when digitizing features (for
-  maximum canvas visibility) as well as when you do a (projected/recorded) presentation using QGIS' main canvas;
+  maximum canvas visibility) as well as for (projected/recorded) presentations using QGIS' main canvas
 * :guilabel:`Toggle Map Only`: hides panels, toolbars, menus and status bar and only shows the map canvas.
-Combined with full screen option, it makes your screen display only the map.
+Combined with the full screen option, it makes your screen display only the map

 =========================================================  =======================  =============================  ==========================================
 Menu Option                                                Shortcut                 Toolbar                        Reference